- Income Protection Insurance

 Some professions naturally put you at a higher risk of having a serious workplace related accident than others or alternatively you may wish to protect yourself if you were to suffer a serious illness.
 Cover for these types of events usually comes from life insurance related products such as total and permanent disability cover (TPD), trauma cover, or income protection.

-As mentioned, these types of policies are more relevant if you want to protect yourself in case of a serious illness or injury, but the important thing is to ensure you have the right level of cover.
+As mentioned, these types of policies are more relevant if you want to protect yourself in case of a serious illness or injury.
 This way, if something unfortunate should happen, you’ll be able to focus on recovering without stressing about your finances.

 What if you’re over insured?